PartyLayerDocs

 }: {

-factoryCid: string; // from Scan /transfer-factory
+factoryCid: string; // factoryId from Scan transfer-factory

-choiceContext: Record<string, unknown>; // from Scan
+choiceContext: Record<string, unknown>; // raw choiceContext.choiceContextData from Scan

 inputHoldingCids: string[]; // from your ACS query